mdrafi276/some-ful-stack-project-requrment/README.md

 ## 🔗 Objective

-The goal of this assignment is to build a fully functional web application by integrating a frontend with the backend system created in Assignment 3.
+The goal of this project is to build a fully functional web application by integrating a frontend with the backend system created in project 3.
 This involves:

 - **Connecting your frontend** to the existing backend APIs.
 - **Implementing user and admin dashboards** with real-time data.